Tnav19/my-shadcn-app-monorepo/README.md

 #### Adding components

-To add components to your app, run the following command at the root of your `web` app:
+To add components to your app, run the following command at the root of your `packages/ui` app:

 ```bash
 pnpm dlx shadcn@latest add button -c apps/web